dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-ietf-pquip-hybrid-signature-spectrums.md

 algorithms.
 If the hybrid signature is stripped, such that a single component signature is submitted to a verification algorithm for that component along with the message that was signed by the hybrid, the result would be an EUF-CMA forgery for the component signature.
-This is becasue as the component signing algorithm was not previously called for the message - the hybrid signing algorithm was used to generate the signature.
+This is because as the component signing algorithm was not previously called for the message - the hybrid signing algorithm was used to generate the signature.
 This is an example of a component algorithm forgery, a.k.a. a case of cross-algorithm attack or cross-protocol